 - 1 cup boiling water

-Directions: Pour boiling water over the leaves and let them steep for 5-10 minutes.
-Strain out the leaves and sweeten with honey, maple syrup, or any other sweetener if desired, then serve.
+Directions: Pour boiling water over the leaves, cover the cup with a plate, and let them steep for 5-10 minutes.
+Strain out the leaves and sweeten your herbal tea with honey, maple syrup, or any other sweetener if desired.

 Note: Lavender blossoms work synergistically with lemon balm for easing stress and overall tension.
 If you’d like to include lavender in this tea, add 1 teaspoon of dried blossoms.